dmlc/xgboost/doc/R-package/discoverYourData.md

 Special Note: What about Random Forests™?
 -----------------------------------------

-As you may know, [Random Forests™](http://en.wikipedia.org/wiki/Random_forest) algorithm is cousin with boosting and both are part of the [ensemble learning](http://en.wikipedia.org/wiki/Ensemble_learning) family.
+As you may know, [Random Forests](http://en.wikipedia.org/wiki/Random_forest) algorithm is cousin with boosting and both are part of the [ensemble learning](http://en.wikipedia.org/wiki/Ensemble_learning) family.

 Both train several decision trees for one dataset.
-The *main* difference is that in Random Forests™, trees are independent and in boosting, the tree `N+1` focus its learning on the loss (<=> what has not been well modeled by the tree `N`).
+The *main* difference is that in Random Forests, trees are independent and in boosting, the tree `N+1` focus its learning on the loss (<=> what has not been well modeled by the tree `N`).

 This difference have an impact on a corner case in feature importance analysis: the *correlated features*.

 Imagine two features perfectly correlated, feature `A` and feature `B`.
-For one specific tree, if the algorithm needs one of them, it will choose randomly (true in both boosting and Random Forests™).
+For one specific tree, if the algorithm needs one of them, it will choose randomly (true in both boosting and Random Forests).

-However, in Random Forests™ this random choice will be done for each tree, because each tree is independent from the others.
+However, in Random Forests this random choice will be done for each tree, because each tree is independent from the others.
 Therefore, approximatively, depending of your parameters, 50% of the trees will choose feature `A` and the other 50% will choose feature `B`.
 So the *importance* of the information contained in `A` and `B` (which is the same, because they are perfectly correlated) is diluted in `A` and `B`.
 So you won't easily know this information is important to predict what you want to predict!
 It is even worse when you have 10 correlated features...

 In boosting, when a specific link between feature and outcome have been learned by the algorithm, it will try to not refocus on it (in theory it is what happens, reality is not always that simple).
 Therefore, all the importance will be on feature `A` or on feature `B` (but not both).
 You will know that one feature have an important role in the link between the observations and the label.
 It is still up to you to search for the correlated features to the one detected as important if you need to know all of them.

-If you want to try Random Forests™ algorithm, you can tweak Xgboost parameters!
+If you want to try Random Forests algorithm, you can tweak XGBoost parameters!

 **Warning**: this is still an experimental parameter.